Firewood in Minnesota

 DO: Buy MDA certified firewood.
 MDA certified firewood has been treated to state standards and the MDA has verified the firewood safe to move throughout the state.
 Look for the MDA certified logo.

 DO: Report firewood violations to MDA.
-If you have any questions regarding safe to move firewood or suspect a tree has a reportable pest contact the MDA’s Arrest the Pest at Arrest.the.Pest@state.mn.us or 888-545-6684.
+If you have any questions regarding safe to move firewood or suspect a tree has a reportable pest contact the MDA’s Report a Pest at email@example.com or 888-545-6684.